Pete Astudillo: 1981–1988: Early life and career beginnings

-A. B. gradually persuaded Abraham, though initially reluctant due to financial concerns and the band's nascent success, to incorporate Los Bad Boyz into the group.
+A. B. gradually persuaded Abraham, though initially reluctant due to financial concerns, to incorporate Los Bad Boyz into the group.
 Ultimately, A. B. convinced Abraham, allowing Astudillo and Ojeda to integrate into Selena y Los Dinos.
 Astudillo and Ojeda joined the group on December 25, 1988, following a show in Midland, Texas.
 Astudillo experienced a profound sense of fulfillment when he was invited to join Selena y Los Dinos, feeling as though his aspirations had finally materialized.
-Astudillo's addition to Selena y Los Dinos involved harmonizing with Selena and performing duets with the singer, as well as being a hype man, dancer, and roadie within the band's dynamic.
+Astudillo's addition to Selena y Los Dinos involved harmonizing with Selena and performing duets with the singer, as well as being a hype man, dancer, and roadie.
 Astudillo often performed duets with Selena on tour, while Ojeda joined as the second keyboardist.
 Astudillo brought complex lyrics and melodies with lots of chords to his songwriting assistance for the group.

 1989–1991: Selena y Los Dinos

 Astudillo began composing music with A. B. Quintanilla (pictured in 2020) when he was integrated into Selena y Los Dinos.

 During the 1989 Tejano Music Awards, Rick Trevino invited Selena y Los Dinos to be the opening act for the awards ceremony after La Sombra declined the offer.
-Representatives from CBS Records and newly formed EMI Latin attended the awards event to scout for new musical acts.
+Representatives from CBS Records and newly formed EMI Latin attended the awards event to scout for new acts.
 EMI Latin's president, Jose Behar, wanted to sign Selena y Los Dinos to his label, while CBS was offering twice EMI's offer.
 Abraham found EMI Latin's proposal appealing due to the potential for a crossover deal, and he intended for his children to be the first musicians to sign with the company.

 The production of the group's debut album began in June 1989.
 The goal of Selena was to be an introduction to the international Latin music market, with future sights into an English-language crossover.
 The band became "a bit more trendier and a little bit cutting-edge" on Selena with experimental production and songwriting.
 It was the first album with any production and songwriting assistance from Astudillo and Ojeda.
 Astudillo discovered his ability to write songs when he started collaborating with A. B. It wasn't until their initial songwriting session that Astudillo thought he could "do that."
 Vela and Astudillo began elaborating the arrangements in their music production.

-Astudillo first contributed to songwriting with "Besitos", a track he co-wrote with A.B.
-Quintanilla.
-This song marked a significant turning point for the band, encouraging them to delve deeper into the cumbia genre in subsequent releases.
+The track "Besitos", Astudillo's first contribution to songwriting for the group, marked a significant turning point for the band.
+The track inspired the group to experiment with cumbia music in subsequent releases.
 Astudillo's collaboration with A. B. guided the band towards a more danceable style infused with cumbia influences.
 This fusion, according to Pamela Colloff of Texas Monthly, drew elements of funk and hip-hop, creating a distinctive and vibrant sound.